benhubsch/Directory-Search/README.md

 There are 4 main flags you can use: --change-directory (aliased as -c), --open-editor (-e), --open-finder (-f), and --duplicated (-d).
 Changing directories is fairly straightforward and can be done as follows:

-![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/c.png "Changing Directories")

-You'll notice that there's a folder on my Desktop called Find Me, which the program is able to find with ease, despite the fact that it's in a different directory from the one I'm currently in.
+![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/c.png "Changing Directories") You'll notice that there's a folder on my Desktop called Find Me, which the program is able to find with ease, despite the fact that it's in a different directory from the one I'm currently in.
 It's also worth noting that my directory name had a space in it but was still found!

 Opening a file or directory in your favorite editor has similar syntax, but with a flag -e:
 ![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/editor.png "Opening an editor") During setup, I specified Atom as my text editor, so the directory opened in Atom automatically.
 And it contains a file called helloWorld.java!
 Cool!

-Lastly, I can open any file or directory in a new window in the Mac Finder application using the flag -f:
+Next, I can open any file or directory in a new window in the Mac Finder application using the flag -f:
-![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/finder.png "Opening Mac Finder")
+![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/finder.png "Opening Mac Finder") Again, we see the familiar helloWorld.java contained within the folder Find Me.

-You can add the duplicated flag to any command if you think there's a chance that you might have two files or directories of the same name in your file system.
+Lastly, you can add the duplicated flag to any command if you think there's a chance that you might have two files or directories of the same name in your file system.
 If you only have one, it will assume that it's the one you want and will perform the relevant action like it would without the duplicated flag.
 If you have multiple, you will be given the opportunity to specify the file that you would like the action to be performed on.

 You can also always type
 ```